dalehamel/mctop-tool-example/docs/00200-flash-sale-hotkey.md

 ![](img/with-cache-throughput.png)

-So a quick little `bpftrace` one liner was able to get us pretty far towards resolving this problem!
+So quick-and simple `bpftrace` one-liner was able to get us pretty far towards resolving this problem!

-From this incident, the idea of making it easier to perform this type of investigation with a bespoke tool came about.
+Following this incident, the idea of making it easier to perform this type of investigation with a bespoke tool came about.
 One of my colleagues[^4] pointed me towards `mctop`, and suggested I try to re-implement it in eBPF.
+This is what the remainder of this report will focus on.

 [^3]: covered later on
 [^4]: Jason Hiltz-Laforge and Scott Francis, put the idea in my head.
 Jason had